50054-cdpa/notes/code_generation.md

 Although from the above we find `c1` seems to be always dead, but it is not, because its value is merged into c2 in label `4`.
 This is because in our SSA language, the phi assignment is not an instruction alone while liveness analysis is performed on per instruction level.

 We also take note we want to `c1` and `c3` to share the same register, and `s1` and `s3`to share the same register.
 Hence we can allocate the 3 registers according to the above plan.
 In this case, we have the same result as the first attempt in the conservative approach `PA4_REG1`.

+Note that this approach is not guanranteed to produce more efficient results than the conversvative approach.

 #### Summary so far